LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 ---

-Dates in spreadsheets are stored in one column.
+Dates in spreadsheets are often stored in one column.
 Whilst this seems the most natural way to record dates, it actually is not a good practice.
 A spreadsheet application will display the dates in seemingly correct way (for the human eye) but how it actually handles